kholterhoff/kholterhoff.github.io/S18_ENG_1102/Artifact_3.md

 <h3>Reflection</h3>

-* Reflect upon your strengths and weaknesses in completing the project.
-* Describe the methods and modes that were the focus of your communicative work in the project.
-* Articulate areas and strategies you would like to focus on for continued improvement.
+* What were the main intellectual goals of the assignment?
+Please situate these goals in terms of the course theme and in terms of the communication strategies you were to learn or practice.
-* What is your argument or purpose, and how did you make the argument or purpose visible in your artifact?
+* What is your argument or purpose?
+How did you make the argument or purpose visible and persuasive in your artifact?
-* Who is the intended audience for your artifact, and why?
+* Who is the intended audience for your artifact?
+Why is this an appropriate audience?
 How is your choice of audience reflected in your artifact?
-* What are the defining features of the genre or media that you are using in this project, and how do you make use of these features?
+* What are the defining features of the genre or media that you are using in this project?
+How do you makeuse of these features?
+* If you had more time for revision, what would you change and why?